 Caitlin Fisher directs the Augmented Reality Lab at York University and York's Immersive Storytelling Lab at Cinespace Studios.
 A co-founder the Future Cinema Lab and a 2013 Fulbright Research Chair, Fisher is the recipient of many international awards for digital storytelling.
 She serves as Vice-President of the Electronic Literature Organization and on the Board of Directors of HASTAC - the Humanities, Arts, Science, Alliance and Collaboratory.
 She is currently engaged in a SSHRC-funded New Frontiers project investigating “Immersive digital environments and indigenous knowledges: co-creation in virtual reality environments to advance artmaking, digital poetics and reconciliation.”

-Annemarie Hou is a Senior Communications Adviser with the Executive Office of the Secretary-General at United Nations, focused on advocacy and strategic communications for sustainable development.
+Annemarie Hou is the Acting Executive Director of the United Nations Office for Partnerships.
+She also serves as the Senior Communications Adviser in Executive Office of the Secretary-General at United Nations, focused on advocacy and strategic communications for sustainable development.
 Most recently she served as Chief of Staff and Director of the Executive Office for the Joint United Nations Programme on HIV/AIDS (UNAIDS).
 Previously, she oversaw the communications and advocacy portfolio at UNAIDS where she was responsible for positioning HIV and development issues in the global landscape.
 Prior to joining UNAIDS, Ms Hou worked in the philanthropic field—with a focus on health and children’s issues.
 She was the Communications Director at Casey Family Programmes, an operating foundation dedicated to child welfare issues started by the founder of UPS.
 Ms Hou served as the first Global Health Communications Manager at the Bill & Melinda Gates Foundation and as the family’s spokesperson.
-An award-winning writer she started her career as a television journalist.
-She serves on the Alumni Advisory Board of the Bill & Melinda Gates Foundation.
+An award-winning writer, she started her career as a television journalist.

 Rachelle Viader Knowles is an artist, researcher and educator.
 She is Head of International for the Faculty of Arts and Humanities at Manchester Metropolitan University in the UK, where her role supports the development of international initiatives and partnerships for education, research and knowledge exchange.
 Rachelle has eleven years’ experience in academic leadership roles in higher education.
 Prior to joining Manchester Met, she was Associate Head International for the School of Art and Design at Coventry University, UK, and Head of Visual Arts at the University of Regina in Canada where she taught media arts practice for twelve years.
 She is a dual UK and Canadian citizen.
 Her practice-led research investigates translocality, dialogue as art, and artistic practices/methods developed through participation, collaboration and networks.
 Her works have been performed, published, screened, found or encountered in numerous international venues and publications.
 Exhibitions include: MilaKunst Gallery in Berlin; Conflux, and the Experimental Text Festivals in New York; Three Walls Gallery in Chicago; the MacKenzie, Mendel, Neutral Ground and YYZ galleries in Canada; Residencia Corazon Gallery in La Plata, Argentina; Chapter Gallery in Cardiff, Wales; the Gwangju Biennale in South Korea; the Gyumri Biennale in Armenia; and the Can Gelabert Cultural Centre in Mallorca.
 She is an active member of the international advisory board for the Armenian Art Centre of Social Studies based in Yerevan, Armenia.
 Rachelle holds a PhD in Art+Media from Plymouth University, an MFA in Visual Arts from the University of Windsor.